This post may contain affiliate links which won’t change your price but will share some commission.

 It’s been awhile since I’ve shared some of the pictures from California’s beautiful Central Coast, and what better time than Earth Day to share?

-You may also like this post about finding my happy place.
+You may also like this post about Healthy Things to Do in Pismo Beach.

 I am filled with gratitude to live minutes away from such overwhelming beauty, but I’m convinced that it exists all around us.
 It is our job to take the time to appreciate nature and its precious gifts: